gravitee-io/gravitee-api-management/gravitee-apim-console-webui/docs/management-api-subscriptions.md

 * Accepted

-Subscription is valid and consumer can use its API key to perform operations of the API.
+Subscription is valid and consumer can use its API Key to perform operations of the API.
 The subscription can be renewed, revoked or valid until its expiration date.

 * Pending